melonproject-archive/documentation/chapters/fund.md

-ensures that the total share cost <= subscription amount, transfers the subscription assets to the fund vault, calculates change (remainder value) and returns any non-zero asset quantity to the investor address, reset the `lockedAssetsForInvestor` mapping to "0" for the investor address, transfers the REQUEST_INCENTIVE to `msg.sender`, creates the new shares and allocates them to the investor address, adds the subscription asset token to the water<b>melon</b> fund's list of owned assets, emits the RequestExecution() event logging `requstOwner`, `msg.sender`, `investmentAsset`, `investmentAmount` and `requestedShares`.
+ensures that the total share cost <= subscription amount, transfers the subscription assets to the fund vault, calculates change (remainder value) and returns any non-zero asset quantity to the investor address, transfers the REQUEST_INCENTIVE to `msg.sender`, creates the new shares and allocates them to the investor address, adds the subscription asset token to the water<b>melon</b> fund's list of owned assets, emits the RequestExecution() event logging `requstOwner`, `msg.sender`, `investmentAsset`, `investmentAmount` and `requestedShares`.
 Finally, the function removes the `Request` from the `requests` mapping for the `requestOwner` address.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
-Here, the `deductFromRefund` parameter is set to `0`.
+Here, the `deductFromRefund` parameter is set to `false`.
 &nbsp;

 `function getOwedPerformanceFees(uint shareQuantity) view returns (uint remainingShareQuantity)`